Caden64/blog/README.md

-# My blog Hopefully
+# My blog

 This will be build using astro because it is new and just reached V 1.0

-I have always wanted to make a blog but astro has first class support for markdown files
+A blog to do cool stuff with